sickozell/SickoCV/README.md

 - RECORDING: the track is running and the loop it's been recorded for the first time
 - OVERDUBBING: the track is running and the loop it's recording over the previous take

 'PLAY' button (or its trig input) starts playing a previously recorded track.
 'REC' button (or its trig input) starts recording (if empty) or overdubbing (if already recorded) a track from the selected source.
 'STOP' button (or its trig input) stops playing/recording/overdubbing a track.
 'ERASE' button clicked fast twice within 750ms (or its trig input is triggered once) clears a recorded track.
 It works only if a track is idle.

 A vertical bar display shows the status of the track with different colors and the percentage of loop position.
 - black: the track is empty
-- full red: the track is recording
+- red: the track is recording
 - blue: track is idle
 - evolving green: track is playing back
 - evolving yellow: track is overdubbing

 Over the display there's the track context menu with the following options:
-- Fade IN on playback (when a loop starts to play form idle state it will be faded in according to its XFD knob)
+- Fade IN on playback (when a loop starts to play or overdubbing form idle state it will be faded in according to its XFD knob)
 - Import Wav (loads a wav loop into the track)
 - Export Wav (it's active when a loop has been recorded and it saves a wav audio file, with the half second of extra recording included)
 - Extra samples (1/2 sec) (If a loop has been recorded with sickoLooper this option should be enabled, it's an information used to sync loops correctly and detect tempo if needed)